Himalayan Sanctuaries

 Dharma Chakra Centre, Rumtek, Sikkim, India

-Today we visit Enchey Monastery, an important seat of the Nyingma order.
-The Dodrul Chorten here is one of the largest stupas in Sikkim.
-Later we visit the Sikkim Research Institute of Tibetology, an institute established to promote research on the language and traditions of Tibet.
-The institute’s museum houses a rare collection of antique statues, coins and thangkas, as well as about 30,000 volumes of translations of the original teachings of the Buddha and treatises by distinguished Buddhist scholars from different parts of the world.
-The afternoon is free to explore Gangtok’s diverse cultural scene and interact with cheerful locals.
+After breakfast we visit Enchey Monastery, its sacredness is attributed to the belief that Khangchendzonga and Yabdean – the protecting deities, reside in this monastery.
+Later we visit the Sikkim Research Institute of Tibetology, an institute established to promote research on the language and traditions of Tibet as well as the Mahayana sect of Buddhism.
+The museum of the Institute houses a rare collection of antique statues, coins and thangkas.
+There are also about 30,000 volumes of translations of the original teachings of the Buddha and treatises by Distinguished Buddhist scholars from different parts of the world.
+Balance of the day is free for personal activities.
 (B, D)

 Day 07: Gangtok/Kalimpong (Drive)